Food Waste Weekend 2018

 September 21 - September 23

 Each year in the United States we waste 133 Billion pounds of food.
 That equals 40% of food produced.
-At the same time, 1 in 6 Americans doesn’t know where their next meal will come from.
+At the same time,1 in 6 Americans doesn’t know where their next meal will come from.
+Further, reducing food waste is one of the top three most important strategies to fight climate change.

 In order to solve our food waste problem we need everyone to take action.